saniagupta303/Quiz-App/README.md

 4.For next question, click "NEXT" button.

-5.At the last, user get their result.
+5.At the last, user get result.

 6.If user want to play again, click "PLAYAGAIN" button.